|City:||Montreal, QC, Canada|

 Here is a great video analysis by Chinwonder detailing the overdubs done on the various releases.

 The version of Somebody To Love on the official releases is from the second night.
 The first night's version is just as good, with Freddie in phenomenal voice.
 Afterward, Brian teases Freddie with a quick riff from Under Pressure, which excites the audience a great deal.
 Freddie responds with a "fuck off."
 He continues, "David Bowie is not here tonight," which the audience boos, and he adds, "He's fucking somebody in London."

 Under Pressure is performed tonight for the first time.
 These two shows are the only known instances where Freddie would sing the second verse in falsetto like on the record, released as a single about a month prior to this show.
 The version from the 25th would make it to the official releases (probably because the band was a bit tighter musically), but tonight Freddie sings a bit more of the falsetto part.
-Also worth noting is the band play an extra four bars instrumentally after the second chorus, before "Turned away from it all."
-Tomorrow night they would play only two bars, and by next year they would eliminate the break, performing it like the studio version.
+Also worth noting is that on both nights the band play an extra four bars instrumentally after the second chorus, before "turned away from it all" (the first two bars are cut from the official release, and the cut is clearly heard in the audience mic channel of the 5.1 mix on the 2001 DVD release).
+By next year they would eliminate the break, performing it like the studio version.

 Flash and The Hero were always missing from the older releases, and Mobilevision discarded the footage of these songs (and everything else that didn't make it past the cutting room floor).
 Fortunately Queen still had the audio of these songs in their vaults, and the versions from the second night are included on the Queen Rock Montreal CD release.
 On the first night May flubs his guitar entry in Flash, and Mercury misses the first lyric of The Hero.